Detecting linear trend changes in data sequences: Methodology

 \begin{enumerate}[topsep=0pt, itemsep=-1ex, partopsep=1ex, parsep=1ex, leftmargin=1.3em] \item At each scale $j$, find the set of triplets that are candidates for merging under the ``two together'' rule and compute the corresponding detail coefficients.
 Regardless of the type of merge, a detail coefficient $d_{p,q,r}^{\cdot}$ is, in general, obtained as

-where $p \leq q < r$, $\bs_{p:r}^k$ is the $k^{\text{th}}$ smooth coefficient of the subvector $\bs_{p:r}$ with a length of $r-p+1$ and the constants $a, b, c$ are the elements of the detail filter $\b{h}=(a, b, c)^{\text{T}}$.
+where $p \leq q < r$, $\bs_{p:r}^k$ is the $k^{\text{th}}$ smooth coefficient of the subvector $\bs_{p:r}$ with a length of $r-p+1$ and the constants $a, b, c$ are the elements of the detail filter $\b{h}=(a, b, c)^{\top}$.
 We note that $(a, b, c)$ also depends on $(p, q, r)$, but this is not reflected in the notation, for simplicity.
 The detail filter is a weight vector used in computing the weighted sum of a triplet of smooth coefficients which should satisfy the condition that the detail coefficient is zero if and only if the corresponding raw observations over the merged regions have a perfect linear trend.
 If $(X_{p}, \ldots, X_r)$ are the raw observations associated with the triplet of the smooth coefficients $(\bs_{p:r}^1, \bs_{p:r}^2, \bs_{p:r}^3)$ under consideration, then the detail filter $\b{h}$ is obtained in such a way as to produce zero detail coefficient only when $(X_{p}, \ldots, X_r)$ has a perfect linear trend, as the detail coefficient itself represents the extent of non-linearity in the corresponding region of data.
 This implies that the smaller the size of the detail coefficient, the closer the alignment of the corresponding data section with linearity.
-Specifically, the detail filter $\b{h}=(a, b, c)^{\text{T}}$ is established by solving the following equations,